gbrock/laravel-table/README.md

 # laravel-table
-Adds sorting and filtering to Laravel models, including optional integration
+Adds sorting and filtering to Laravel models, including optional integration.  **This project is under ongoing development and should not be considered stable.**